 If the location of the dispatch is linked to a Perspective site, the site fields, up to the fourth level of the rollup (i.e. Site, Building, Location, and Section), will automatically populate based on the values selected in Dispatch.

 Note: Your installation of Perspective may not display the same form labels as these fields may have been renamed.

 If your organization wishes to automatically track Dispatch activities by site, a Dispatch administrator must configure the location to link it to a Perspective site.

 For more information on how to link your locations to a Perspective site, see the Locations chapter in the Dispatch Administrator’s Guide.

 What happens to my site rollups when I start using Dispatch?

 Perspective and Dispatch are designed to work together, but because they’re two separately managed applications, they have two different structures for identifying the whereabouts of important events.
-The key difference between your sites and locations is that site rollups are used for incident and activity records and to analyze data in charts and reports in Perspective whereas locations are used to identify the whereabouts of a dispatch, task, or officer in Dispatch.
+The key difference between your sites and locations is that site rollups are used for incident and activity records and to analyze data in charts and reports in Perspective whereas locations are used to identify the whereabouts of a dispatch, task, officer, or alarm in Dispatch.

 If the site has unique latitude and longitude coordinates saved to its record in Perspective, you have the option of selecting the site in the Create Dispatch panel, thereby saving the site as a new location.
 Both dispatchers and administrators can save sites as locations using this method, however, it’s generally recommended that dispatchers avoid creating locations whenever possible, as an administrator will likely need to review and edit those locations to ensure their accuracy.